Giving Birth with less pain – Hypnosis can also help with conception and pregnancy

 STOP SMOKING / Stop Using Drugs and Alcohol during Pregnancy

 It is well known that smoking or using drugs or drinking alcohol during pregnancy can affect the foetus and can lead to a small baby.

 In the case of drug abuse they are born addicted to drugs.

 None of the above is medically advised and I can help you get clean to give your baby the best chances of being born healthy.

 Remember all that you eat drink smoke and ingest also passes through the baby’s bloodstream.
 Is it fair to them?

 Some feel a sense of depression after giving birth.
 Hypnosis can help lift your mood and give you strategies to move forward in a positive way.
 Get your mojo back!
 Call me for a free consultation.

-Graham Howes – Advanced Hypnotherapist and NLP Practitioner in Ipswich and Hadleigh Suffolk and Colchester Essex – Hypnosis to aid pregnancy and birth.
+Graham Howes – Advanced Hypnotherapist and NLP Practitioner in Ipswich Suffolk and Colchester Essex – Hypnosis to aid pregnancy and birth.
 Hypnobirthing to aid a better birth experience and an easier pregnancy.

 FREE CONSULTATION Call or Text 07875720623 Call: 01473 879561